-I am a voice and presentation coach.
-I help people connect and communicate confidently.
+I am a speaker and speaker coach.
+I help people connect and communicate with confidence and clarity (I love a bit of alliteration too).

-A big part of that process is to help people understand their story and show them how they can use it to connect and engage an audience.
+A big part of that process is to help people understand their story and show them how they can use it to connect and engage an audience, be that a client, in a conference space or a board room; live, on Zoom or for video.

 So, what’s my story?